 If you want full details of the proposal (either because you like the topic or you are just interested in collecting some examples of ERC proposals to help preare your own) keep reading.
-If you just want the short version of our research ideas on this topic, this presentation can be good enough:
+If you just want the short version of our research ideas on this topic, the following presentation (or this short roadmap paper) can be good enough:

 (UPDATE: this research proposal was rejected, still, we continue to believe this is a research line worth to be investigated so we’re going ahead with some of the sublines while looking for funding to go full steam ahead with it)

 My goals with this public posting of the proposal are:

 - Help other researchers going through a similar “ERC experience”.
 Obviously, this is just a proposal so I’m not saying this is a good example of a ERC proposal, it could be a terrible one but, still, it’s an example and, unfortunately, many people talk about open science but few practice it so I’m sure some of you will find it useful when writing yours.
 Also, this research proposal is aimed at studying open source development so I’d find counterintuitive not to have the proposal itself in the open